2 Chronicles 10 – The Reign of Rehoboam

 c.
 Your father made our yoke heavy; now therefore, lighten the burdensome service of your father: Solomon was a great king, but he took a lot from the people.
 The people of Israel wanted relief from the heavy taxation and forced service of Solomon’s reign, and they offered allegiance to Rehoboam if he agreed to this.

 i.
-God warned Israel about this in 1 Samuel 8:10-19, when through Samuel He spoke of what a king would take from Israel.
-After the warning the people still wanted a king, and now they knew what it was like to be ruled by a taking king.
+God warned Israel about this in 1 Samuel 8:10-19, when through Samuel, the LORD spoke of what a king would take from Israel.
+After the warning, the people still wanted a king, and now they knew what it was like to be ruled by a taking king.

 ii.
 Sadly, the elders of Israel made no spiritual demand or request on Rehoboam.
 Seemingly, the gross idolatry and apostasy of Solomon didn’t bother them at all.

 2. (6-7) The counsel from Rehoboam’s older advisors.